rmanaem/deep-mask-detect/README.md

 4. No face mask (nfm)
 5. Surgical mask (srg)

 Development was done in two phases, in phase 1 imaging data was selected randomly to train the model however, in phase 2 a bias in gender and race was induced in the training of the model through imbalanced data.
+In addition a 10-fold cross validation was performed to test and analyze the consistency of the results.

+Note: due to the compute-heavy nature of the project, pipeline was written to run on [google colab](https://colab.research.google.com/) and its recommended to be executed on google colab however, the implementation can be modified to adjust to and run on any computing infrastructure.

 ## Data